-The Annual General Meeting remains the main opportunity for shareholders to comment on, and to question, the Hills Board and management, and shareholders are encouraged to attend.
+The Annual General Meeting remains the main opportunity for shareholders to comment on, and to question, the Hills Board and management, with shareholders encouraged to attend.

 Hills seeks questions from shareholders in its notice of meetings in written format which are then addressed at the meeting.
 Shareholders are also encouraged to ask questions and participate in Annual General Meetings both during the formal part of the meeting and then following the meeting informally.
-In other communications to shareholders, they are encouraged to contact the Company Secretary if they need further assistance.